3 Tips for How to File Small Business Taxes

 - Working with a firm that also prepares and files your return will assure that everyone is working together.
 The old saying “garbage in-garbage out” applies to taxes as well.
 With the preparers and the decision advisors all working on the same plan, the output is going to help you to avoid IRS problems and to save money as well.

 - There are triggers that the IRS computers catch that can result in an audit.
 From math errors to expense categories with amounts higher than others in your type of business, computers can flag you for questions.
 Your tax professionals can alert you before you file a return that you have items that could be flagged.

 - No matter how well the work goes, sometimes the IRS must justify their existence by questioning items on returns.
 When your tax advisors are aggressively, though legally, doing your taxes, there can be a question now and then from the IRS.
-A CPA certified to represent you in front of the IRS can quickly answer their questions.
+An authorized tax professional to represent you in front of the IRS can quickly answer their questions.

 - Provide accurate and timely data – For your professional tax help to be as effective as possible at saving you money, you should make sure that all information about income, expenses, and major purchases reaches them in a timely manner.
 Sometimes a decision in the current tax year can save you money at filing time.
 Be sure that you are keeping a record, receipt, or digital record of all business related income and expenses.

 - Run your business, increase your profits, and enjoy – Now that you have a well-oiled machine handling your taxes, you can just sit back and enjoy.